Bassetts/kc-youtube/README.md

-# YouTube video picker custom element for Kentico Cloud
+# YouTube video custom element for Kentico Cloud

 ## How to use